Best Jobs in Portland: 2024 Work Opportunities & Economic Guide

 The broader economic picture of Portland supports the image of the community as a great place to live.
 As with most large cities, Portland's cost of living is greater than average at 130%.
 That means it costs Portland residents $130 to purchase goods and services that would cost $100 in other areas.
 However, much of this additional amount is focused on housing, with actual savings available in different expense categories.

-The median home cost for the city is $537,000, which is more than the U.S. average of $292,000.
-Renting a two-bedroom apartment in Portland is about $1430 each month, more than the national average of $1278 per month.
+The median home cost for the city is around $590,000, considerably higher than the U.S. average of $292,000.
+Home sellers working with top Portland real estate agents can see home values in the millions in many areas of the city.
+Renting a two-bedroom apartment in Portland is about $1,430 each month, more than the national average of $1,278 monthly.
 At the same time, grocery costs are only about 3.7% greater than average.
 New residents of the area will find that they can save about 14% in health care costs and 21% in monthly utilities.

 Salaries in wages are, on average, higher in Portland, with the per capita income at $36,000 versus the $31,000 national average.
 New residents may also love that future job growth is projected at 42.4%, more than the 33.5% U.S. average.
 The income tax rate is higher than average at 9% versus 4.6%.
 However, the community has no sales tax.